selim-ba/computer-vision/README.md

 # Computer Vision Projects

-This repo showcases my journey through key areas of computer vision.
-Each project includes annotated code and, and a detailed report.
+This repo presents some of my computer vision projects.
+Each project includes annotated code and a detailed report.

 [1.
 Image Generation with Generative Adversarial Networks](#1-image-generation-with-generative-adversarial-networks)
 [2.
 Unpaired Image-To-Image Translation with CycleGAN](#2-unpaired-image-to-image-translation-with-cyclegan)